 Barnacle Goose (Branta leucopsis)

-However, the colder winter this year, seems to have driven a small family party of six birds south to Dorset.
+However, in colder winters small numbers arrive as far south as Dorset.
 Another Arctic breeding species the Barnacles tend to over winter on the Solway Firth in southern Scotland and on the east coat of Ireland.

 The key identifying feature of the Barnacle Goose is its white face.It is a little smaller than a Canada Goose but larger than the Brent.